top of page

 In spring and summer, while the air's humidity is stifling and conducive to photography due to the magical clouds it creates, it is also a paradise for insects.
 During your descent through the forest, mosquito repellent is absolutely necessary, especially when you remain still for long minutes to photograph.
 And when I say mosquitoes, I use a well-known reference, but I would be unable to describe all the other insects buzzing around...

-Unless you are immune to these bites, long sleeves are appropriate, even indispensable, despite the heat.
+Unless you are immune to these bites, long sleeves shirt and long trousers are appropriate, even indispensable, despite the heat.
 Unfortunately, the quality of photo work comes at this price.
 Without protection, you won't stay long to admire the show and will descend hastily, which would obviously be a waste.

 Regardless of the season in which you visit Zhangjiajie, sturdy and waterproof protection against rain and moisture is also highly recommended.
 The fine, continuous rain that seems insignificant at first quickly becomes a constraint during your hikes in Zhangjiajie Park.